2026 Endorsements | CFE PAC

 Illinois

 Kevin Ryan is running for the U.S. Senate for Illinois.
 With the retirement of Democratic incumbent Dick Durban, there are 12 candidates seeking the Democratic nomination in the March 17 primary.
 Ryan is a former Chicago Public Schools teacher and a U.S. Marine Corps veteran who served in Afghanistan.
-After his service, he worked in Washington DC to advance veteran benefits and earned a graduate degree in national security from Georgetown University.
+After his service, he worked in Washington DC and earned a graduate degree in national security from Georgetown University.
 Ryan was raised Catholic and is now an agnostic.

 Kentucky